intergalacticmammoth/phiflow2blender/README.md

 # phiflow2blender Tutorial

-This repo aims to demonstrate a pipeline for creating a smoke simulation in [phiflow](https://github.com/tum-pbs/PhiFlow) and rendering the result in [Blender](https://www.blender.org/).
+This repo demonstrates a pipeline for creating a smoke simulation in [phiflow](https://github.com/tum-pbs/PhiFlow) and rendering the result in [Blender](https://www.blender.org/).

+More in depth tutorials on phiflow can be found in phiflow's [github repo](https://github.com/tum-pbs/PhiFlow).

-This is the final result we will produce:
+Using the scripts provided in this repo, we will produce this visualization:

 ![Final Result](readme_media/blue_white.gif)